sandybuoy/keras-flask-template/README.md

 In the end, the saved model can be stored and then ustilized by the flask server for the prediction.

-## Note: The executions start from main folder (With CatDog Example).
+## Note: The execution starts from main folder (With CatDog Example).